colinhiggs/pyramid-jsonapi/README.rst

 .. note::

   Most work has shifted to an upcoming new version.
-The ``2_2_master`` is where the development is happening, although the resulting release is likely to be named "3" rather than "2" due to the number of breaking changes.
+The ``2_2_master`` branch is where the development is happening, although the resulting release is likely to be named "3" rather than "2" due to the number of breaking changes.
 More information soon.

 Documentation